looxis/laravel-amazon-mws/README.md

 Link to the [Official Amazon MWS Documentation](https://docs.developer.amazonservices.com/en_US/dev_guide/index.html)

 ## Installation
-This package requires PHP 7.3 and Laravel 6.0 or higher.
+This package requires PHP 7.3 and Laravel 8.0 or higher.
+For older laravel versions install the latest 0.1.x version.

 Require the package using composer: